-- Concern was raised with Chief Project Officer, HR team, and individual site teams. - Training and awareness sessions were conducted for the site safety and execution team, including toolbox talks. - Hand wash / sanitisation and physical distancing was initiated - Coordinated with District medical centres and arranged for doctor visits for all locations on alternate days. - Tied-up with fumigation team to
+- Concern was raised with Chief Project Officer, HR team, and individual site teams. - Training and awareness sessions were conducted for the site safety and execution team, including toolbox talks. - Hand wash / sanitisation and physical distancing was initiated

+- at locations. - Coordinated with District medical offices / Regional medical centres and arranged for doctor visits for all locations on alternate days. - Tied-up with fumigation team to fumigate office and camp areas.